SandyPanda-MLDL/ALGAN-VC-Generated-Audio-Samples/README.md

-# ALGAN-VC-Generated-Audio-Samples (Generated Samples by Proposed ALGAN-VC and Converted_Speeches Folder contains the generated output samples
+# ALGAN-VC-Converted_Speech_Samples_Self_prepared_datasets (Generated Samples by Proposed ALGAN-VC and Converted_Speeches Folder contains the generated output samples
 )
-- The folder named ***Generated Samples by Proposed ALGAN-VC*** contains the following  contents:
+- The folder named ***Converted_Speech_Samples_Self_prepared_dataset*** contains the following  contents:
-1. The audio samples used for training are in English for both the speakers and thus the generated samples also.
-(One Male speaker and one Female speaker)
+1. The audio samples used for training are in English for both the speakers and thus the generated samples also. ( Male speaker and  Female speakers)
-2. The audio samples of the male speaker is in Bengali (An Indian regional language) for the similar experiment and thus one of the generated samples also.
+2. The audio samples used for training are in Regional languages for both the speakers and thus the generated samples also. ( Male speaker and  Female speakers)
+3. THe considered models are: ALGAN-VC, ALGAN-VC without BLRS, ALGAN-VC without DRN, ALGAN-VC without L1 loss,  ALGAN-VC without L2 loss, CycleGAN-VC, CycleGAN-VC2, SP-CycleGAN
 ******
 - The folder named ***Self prepared dataset*** contains audio data of 10 different speakers from India -
 # Our self prepared dataset contains Audio samples of 10 speakers